VOYG Collar Strategy

 VOYG (Voyager Technologies, Inc.), in the Industrials sector, (Aerospace & Defense industry), listed on NYSE.

 Voyager Technologies, Inc. operates as a defense technology and space solutions company in the United States, Europe, the Middle East, and internationally.
 It operates through three segments: Defense & National Security, Space Solutions, and Starlab Space Stations.
-The Defense & National Security segment provides defense systems, such as missile defense interceptors, kill vehicles, and hypersonic missiles and reentry systems; signal intelligence systems, including software solutions that deliver critical intelligence to the modern warfighter; communication technologies comprising radiation-hardened laser and RF communications systems and advanced electro-optical and digital systems; and guidance, navigation, and control systems consisting of sun sensors, star trackers, and inertial measurement units, as well as artificial intelligence powered edge computing products.
-The Space Solutions segment offers advanced space technology systems, such as in-space propulsion systems with applications for orbital servicing, manufacturing, and deep space exploration; space infrastructure, including software solutions that deliver critical intelligence to the modern warfighter; and space science and mission management products.
+The Defense & National Security segment provides defense systems, including solid propulsion subsystems; signal intelligence systems; space-qualified radiation-hardened laser and radio frequency (RF) communications systems and advanced electro-optical and digital systems comprising transceivers, mission-data transmitters, and command and data handling systems; guidance, navigation, and control systems that include sun sensors, star trackers, and inertial measurement units; artificial intelligence-powered edge computing products; and space maneuver.
+Its Space Solutions segment offers advanced space technology systems, such as in-space propulsion systems with applications for orbital servicing, manufacturing, and deep space exploration; space infrastructure, including the Bishop Airlock, a module attached to the ISS that enables movement of equipment, supplies, and payloads between the ISS and open space; and space science and mission management services, such as the Space Acceleration Measurement System (SAMS) on the ISS.
 The Starlab Space Stations segment operates a commercial space station and provides continued permanent human presence in space.
 It serves defense, national security, and space industries.

 What is a collar on VOYG?